• Skip to primary navigation

 Fill the bucket or pot that you used to brine the turkey with fresh, cold water.
 Place the turkey in the cold water and let it soak for a few minutes to remove the salt from the skin.

-Hint: We only rinse the turkey when brining a fresh turkey using brine with full-strength salt.
-You can skip the rinse when brining a prebrined turkey (like a Butterball) with the salt at half-strength, as it doesn't seem to affect the flavor at all.
+Pro Tip: We only rinse the turkey when brining a fresh turkey using brine with full-strength salt.
+You can probably skip the rinse when brining a prebrined turkey (like a Butterball) with the salt at half-strength: in our experience, it doesn't seem to affect the flavor at all.

 Pat the turkey dry with paper towels.
 For extra-crispy turkey skin, let the turkey chill uncovered in the fridge for a few hours before roasting.